elliotec/elliotec.com/source/posts/2015-10-01-teach-yourself-by-teaching.html.markdown

 ##Gaining expertise

-In his book ["The 4-Hour Workweek,"](http://fourhourworkweek.com) Timothy Ferris famously (and controversially) outlines how to be come an expert in anything in 4 weeks and 6 steps.
+In his book ["The 4-Hour Workweek,"](http://fourhourworkweek.com) Timothy Ferris famously (and controversially) outlines how to be come an expert in anything in four weeks and six steps.
 Read the book if you want to know each step, but let me give you a hint: at least half of them involve teaching.

 Think about the times you've had to give presentations.
 It's likely that you started out methodically when you found out you were going to do it, only to find yourself scrambling the night before and doing it in a few hours college-thesis-style.
 But you still learned a ton!
 Certainly more than the people that you were presenting for.

-Turns out [studies show](http://link.springer.com/article/10.3758%2Fs13421-014-0416-z) that even _being told_ you will have to teach a concept later improves learning and recall significantly.
+Turns out, [studies show](http://link.springer.com/article/10.3758%2Fs13421-014-0416-z) that even _being told_ you will have to teach a concept later improves learning and recall significantly.
 Maybe those of us with high willpower can trick ourselves into this, but I recommend actually putting yourself in a teaching situation to get the full effect.

 ##Tricking ourselves